awk Programs

 separated by whitespace and that other characters in the input (except

-newlines) don't have any special meaning to awk
+newlines) don't have any special meaning to awk.
+This means that

 punctuation characters count as part of words.